fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 Have you ever asked yourself what your manager expects from you?
 Would you guess short time result or long time result?

-I know, I know... the perfection isn't reachable... sometimes we have to work on urgent issues... nevertheless my point is we shouldn't conform ourselves to the bad code just going along with it...
+I know, I know... the perfection isn't reachable... sometimes we do have to work on urgent issues.
+Nevertheless my point is we shouldn't conform ourselves to the bad code just going along with it...

 ## What does my experience say?